JacobTsafatinos/Git101/README.md

 # Git101

-# Backtracking - How to undo "most" things.
+# Backtracking - How to Undo "Most" Things.

 We'll do all out backtracking work in the backtracking repo.
 So first let's check it out.